gazebosim/gz-gui/examples/plugin/ign_components/README.md

-Demo of QML components provided by Ignition GUI which can be useful for downstream developers.
+Demo of QML components provided by Gazebo GUI which can be useful for downstream developers.

 ## Build